muggy8/overloadjs/README.md

 ## What about my own custom Classes?

 You can actually automatically get a class definition with the overload.define() function which accepts an instance of a class or the class constructor.
-Note though that you constructor will needs to be able to be called with New and to be able to be produce a valid output with no inputs.
+Note though that the constructor of this class will needs to be able to be called with New and also be able to be produce a valid output with no inputs.
 As a result it might be better to just use an instance of the object.

 ```javascript
 var Person = function (name, powerLevel){